deviceTRUST/Configurations/Multi-Hop/3-ManagedHopsWithHopProperties/README.md

 This Configuration

-- Builds the Context "Domain Chain", evaulauting, if every hop is joined to the domain "demo".
+- Builds the Context "Domain Chain", evaluating, if every hop is joined to the domain "demo".
 - Runs an Action on Logon and Reconnect, that denies access to the session, if at least one hop is not a member of the domain "demo".
 - Evaluates the user's device's name and outputs it to the logon event.